apache/flink/docs/deployment/cli.md

 ```
 We have to use `--savepointPath` to specify the savepoint folder if
 [state.savepoints.dir]({% link deployment/config.md %}#state-savepoints-dir) isn't set.

+If the `--drain` flag is specified, then a `MAX_WATERMARK` will be emitted before the last checkpoint
+barrier.
+This will result all registered event-time timers to fire, thus flushing out any state that
+is waiting for a specific watermark, e.g. windows.
+The job will keep running until all sources properly
+shut down.
+This allows the job to finish processing all in-flight data.

 ### Starting a Job from a Savepoint